Team members: Ian Graeme, Janice Mason

 Hometown: Victoria, BC, Canada

-Human propulsion: Paddles
+Human propulsion: paddles and oars

 Despite the maze rats evidence, some people don’t learn.